Kaiser Leuchten Ceramic Table Lamp

 Manufacturer: Gebr.
 Kaiser & Co.
 Leuchten KG, Lichttechnische Spezialfabrik (Light technical special factory), Neheim-Hüsten, Germany.

 Other versions: This Kaiser Leuchten ceramic table lamp exists in many colours.
-They exists with a flower design on the globes and several colours together.
-Table lamps were made with more oval shaped globes.
+They were made with a flower design on the globes and several colours together.
+Table lamps exists with more oval shaped globes.
 Also made as a floor lamp with 8 globes.
 The floor lamp was made with 3 E27 light bulbs, 2 downwards, 1 upwards oriented.
 Sold with many different lampshades.

 This table lamp was made in the seventies, to see on the wiring.
 The switch was replaced, it is a 1990s Achille Castiglioni 450 switch produced by VLM Components since 1968.
 It has the Kaiser Leuchten label with model number 08741.